 Key contacts

-REFF is being delivered by the Department of Energy and Climate in partnership with the Department of State Development and Infrastructure (DSDI).
+REFF is being delivered by the Department of Energy and Climate in partnership with the Department of State Development, Infrastructure and Planning.

 DSDI Regional Officers will be a key point of contact for renewable energy transformation and ensuring councils are kept engaged and informed on current and future government initiatives.